 With an integrated MT engine, translations are always available to Phrase customers at a moment's notice.
 Just upload source content and you can immediately receive translations into any language supported by the selected engine.
 MT is fully integrated into Phrase's workflow, which means that translations are at your fingertips via

 - The Machine Translation tab in the context section of the editor (right-hand side): here, you will see a translation for the whole active phrase provided by your chosen machine translation service,

-- SmartSuggest in Phrase's online Translation Editor: as you type, Phrase uses Microsoft Translate to offer continuations of the sentence you are working on; this is sometimes referred to as "predictive typing" and does not count towards your machine translation quota,
+- Autocomplete (previously SmartSuggest) in Phrase's online Translation Editor: as you type, Phrase uses Microsoft Translate to offer continuations of the sentence you are working on; this is sometimes referred to as "predictive typing" and does not count towards your machine translation quota,

-- Preliminary translations in Phrase's Autopilot (see below).
+- Preliminary translations in Phrase's Pre-Translation (previously called Autofill) - see below.